vajain-rhods/vllm-gaudi/README_GAUDI.md

 INFO 08-01 21:37:59 hpu_model_runner.py:509] Generated 48 decode buckets: [(1, 128), (1, 256), (1, 384), (1, 512), (1, 640), (1, 768), (1, 896), (1, 1024), (1, 1152), (1, 1280), (1, 1408), (1, 1536), (1, 1664), (1, 1792), (1, 1920), (1, 2048), (2, 128), (2, 256), (2, 384), (2, 512), (2, 640), (2, 768), (2, 896), (2, 1024), (2, 1152), (2, 1280), (2, 1408), (2, 1536), (2, 1664), (2, 1792), (2, 1920), (2, 2048), (4, 128), (4, 256), (4, 384), (4, 512), (4, 640), (4, 768), (4, 896), (4, 1024), (4, 1152), (4, 1280), (4, 1408), (4, 1536), (4, 1664), (4, 1792), (4, 1920), (4, 2048)]
 ```

 `min` determines the lowest value of the bucket. `step` determines the interval between buckets, and `max` determines the upper bound of the bucket.
-Furthermore, interval between `min` and `step`
-has special handling - `min` gets multiplied by consecutive powers of two, until `step` gets reached.
+Furthermore, interval between `min` and `step` has special handling - `min` gets multiplied by consecutive powers of two, until the multiplier is less than or equal to `step`.
 We call this the ramp-up phase and it is used for handling lower batch sizes with minimum wastage,
 while allowing larger padding on larger batch sizes.

 **Example with ramp-up**